adityamamta/carousel/README.md

 ### Key Features
 - Responsive Slides Per View: Automatically adjusts the number of visible slides based on screen size, making it mobile-friendly.
-- Autoplay: Smooth automatic transitions with configurable delays, which can be paused during user interaction.
+- Autoplay: Smooth automatic transitions with configurable delays, which will be disabled after user interaction, requiring manual navigation to continue.
 - Custom Navigation Buttons: Includes custom-designed next and previous buttons for seamless manual navigation.
 - Keyboard Control: Allows users to navigate slides using keyboard arrows for improved accessibility.
 - Lazy Loading: Optimized to load images only when needed, enhancing performance.<br>